RisingStack/graffiti-mongoose/README.md

 import User from './User';

 const options = {
-  mutation: false // mutation fields can be disabled };
+  mutation: false, // mutation fields can be disabled
+  allowMongoIDMutation: false // mutation of mongo _id can be enabled };
 const schema = getSchema([User], options);